 To ensure that our engagement is as effective as possible, it is vital that clear objectives are set, and sufficient data is collected to measure progress and impact against these objectives.
 We are working to make the setting of objectives and measures for our engagement activities part of our day to day practice.
-Going forward, we will implement some form of objective assessment that is useful and meaningful to both EirGrid and our stakeholders.
-This will include gathering more structured feedback, such as through customer surveys.
-We will also look to benchmark our engagement against examples of best practice.
+In the future we will also look to benchmark our engagement against examples of best practice from other countries.